-For those Duals who choose to opt-out of Cal MediConnect, the state requires them to enroll in MCPs to receive Medi-Cal services, including LTSS.
+For those Duals who choose to opt-out of Cal MediConnect, the state requires them to enroll in MCPs to receive Medi-Cal services, including LTSS (referred to as Managed Medi-Cal Long-Term Supports and Services (MLTSS)).
 This enrollment does not alter their Medicare benefits and they can continue to receive health care services from their current Medicare hospitals and providers.